Why get certified?

 Not all companies are the same, and we are ready for this.
-There are several tailored PEFC Chain of Custody certification options available.
-PEFC group certification is our practical solution to make PEFC Chain of Custody certification feasible for small companies.
+There are several tailored PEFC chain of custody options available.
+PEFC group certification is our practical solution to make PEFC chain of custody certification feasible for small companies.
 Construction companies can take advantage of PEFC project certification to demonstrate their decision to build with PEFC-certified timber.
-Organizations with Chain of Custody activities in multiple locations can gain certification for all their sites under one certificate through PEFC multisite certification.
+Organizations with chain of custody activities in multiple locations can gain certification for all their sites under one certificate through PEFC multi-site certification.

 Interested in certification?

 PEFC chain of custody certification is available worldwide and open to all companies that manufacture, process, trade or sell forest-based products.
 Discover the steps you need to take in order to achieve PEFC chain of custody certification.